nova-soni/novaa/README.md

 # novaa
-this is my first Git Repository author - Cookie
+this is my first Git Repository.. author - Cookie